Mursi due in Germany on visit shortened by Egypt crisis

 “This is not an easy task.
 It’s very difficult going from a closed regime and essentially one-man rule to a democracy that is trying to be born and learn to walk,” said Clinton.

 “You have to represent all of the people and the people have to believe that ...
-You have to have a constitution that respects and recognizes the rights of all people and doesn’t in any way marginalize any group.”
+You have to have a constitution that respects and recognises the rights of all people and doesn’t in any way marginalise any group.”

-Additional reporting by Gernot Heller in Berlin and Arshad Mohammed in Washington; Editing by Robin Pomeroy